 This program connects to Don't Know Where, Don't Know When, the first book in Annette Laing's Snipesville Chronicles series about three reluctant time travelers.
 Perfect for summer reading!

-Aimed at ages 5-12, but younger children welcome
+Aimed at ages 5-11, but younger and older children welcome

 Could You Be An American Colonist?